lheyberger/mtg-card-render-bot/README.md

 **💡 Example :** `🤴 🧟` (will render a random legendary zombie creature)

-Here's a list of supported emojis:
+Here is the list of all supported emojis:

 | Emoji |   Type    |
 |:-------:|:-----------:|